brillout/wildcard-api/docs/rpc.template.md

 const db = require('your-favorite-sql-query-builder');
 const {endpoints} = require('wildcard-api');

-// Let's imagine the frontend adds a new button that, when clicked,
+// Let's imagine the frontend adds a new button that when clicked
 // sets all todo items as completed.

-endpoints.setAllTodosAsCompleted = async function({text}) {
+endpoints.setAllTodosAsCompleted = async function() {
   await db.query('UPDATE todos SET is_completed = TRUE;');
 };
 ~~~